Skip to main content

 CommandOverrider

-The CommandOverrider is a refined tool to override commands(e.g./spec/template/spec/containers/0/command) for workloads, such as Deployment.
+The CommandOverrider is a refined tool to override commands(e.g./spec/template/spec/containers/0/command) for workloads, such as Deployments.

 The allowed operations are as follows: